vedant-42/backtester/README.md

 ## Authored by

+Vedant Narayan

-Vedant Narayan for educational and quantitative research purposes; I wouldn't recommend mortgaging your house to go all in on this
+For educational and quantitative research purposes; I wouldn't recommend mortgaging your house to go all in on this